FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## Operation

-Having defined the format and contents of NAIs in the eap.arpa realm, we now need to define how those NAIs are used by EAP supplicants and EAP peers.
+Having defined the format and contents of NAIs in the eap.arpa realm, we now describe how those NAIs are used by EAP supplicants and EAP peers to signal provisioning information.

 ### EAP Peer